BaineGames/udacity-nd9990-p4/README.md

 There is also travisCI integration on this specific repository of mine as per the instructions.

 ## In order for you run this:
+1. make sure all dependencies are configured
-1. checkout the code
+2. checkout the code
-2. setup proper secrets per the docker files in each sub folder
+3. setup proper secrets per the docker files in each sub folder
-3. run docker-compose on the yaml file in Deployments/docker
+4. run docker-compose on the yaml file in Deployments/docker
-4. use browser to access
+5. use browser to access

 ## Dependencies